sirebellum/qgis-segmentation/README.md

 pip.main(["install", "torch", "--index-url", "https://download.pytorch.org/whl/cu121"])
 ```

-If the above install does not work, or if you have other questions, please contact help@quantcivil.ai.
+If the above install does not work, or if you have other questions, please contact joshua.herrera227@gmail.com.

 ## Instructions
 Below are the steps for a basic segmentation: